Shamillion/haskell-server/README.md

 haskell-server                       -- the root folder of the project.
   ├── app
   │   └── Main.hs
-  ├── config.json                    -- server settings file.
+  ├── _config.json                    -- template of the server settings file.
-  ├── log.log                        -- file for server logs.
   ├── _scripts                       -- folder with request file folders for endpoints.
   ├── sql
   │   └── db.sql                     -- sql queries for creating a database.